ahuacate/pve-nas/README.md

 <h1>PVE File Server (NAS)</h1>

-A PVE File Server (NAS) is a CT or VM providing full NAS appliance services to Proxmox backend storage pools and network clients.
-A backend storage pool is an NFS or CIFS mount point to your NAS appliance folder shares.

-Each PVE backend storage mount is labelled to identify the source and content type: nas-01-music, nas-01-video, nas-01-backup for example.

-Our CT or VM applications require your NAS must meet the following criteria:

-* Have all the required base shared folder exports
-* Have all required sub-folders
-* NFS 4.1 enabled
-* SMB 3.0 enabled
+<h2>Introduction</h2>

+Our PVE File Server is a fully functional NAS built on a Proxmox CT or VM.

+The CT type is a lightweight Ubuntu container requiring only 512Mb of RAM.
+Storage is provided by Proxmox ZFS Raid using SATA/NVMe or USB connected disks.

+The VM type is based on Open Media Vault and requires a SATA/SAS HBA Card.

+<h2>Features</h2>

+All NAS installation types are fully configured and ready to support all Ahuacate CTs or VMs.
+Each NAS type install includes:

-* Have ALL custom User & Groups
+* Power User & Group Accounts
     * Groups: medialab:65605, homelab:65606, privatelab:65607, chrootjail:65608
     * Users: media:1605, home:1606, private:1607
+    * Users media, home and private are for running CT applications
+* Chrootjail Group for general User accounts.
+* Ready for all Medialab applications such as Sonarr, Radarr, JellyFin, NZBGet and more.
+* Full set of base and sub-folders ready for all CT applications
-* Have file and folder permissions and ACLs set
+* Folder and user permissions are set including ACLs
+* NFS 4.1 exports ready for PVE hosts backend storage mounts
+* SMB 3.0 shares with access permissions set ( by User Group accounts )
-* Have a Local Domain set ( i.e .local, .localdomain, .arpa.home, .lan )
+* Has a Local Domain option to set ( i.e .local, .localdomain, .home.arpa, .lan )
+* Toolbox of Easy Scripts to create or delete User accounts, perform OS upgrades and install add-on services (i.e SSMTP, ProFTP)

+The NAS is a full turnkey installation.
+After start-up simply add your user accounts using our Easy Script toolbox.

 > It's mandatory your NAS has ALL the required folder share exports, subfolders, permissions, ACLs, Users & Groups ( i.e medialab, homelab and privatelab ), localdomain and networking (SMB/CIF and NFS) configured.

-Your NAS can be any hard metal Linux based file server such as a Synology DiskStation.
-For hard-metal builds look at this GitHub [repository](https://github.com/ahuacate/nas-hardmetal).
-Or you can create a Proxmox hosted NAS using our Ubuntu-based NAS CT Easy Script.

-Our Easy Scripts support:

-- **Hard Metal NAS options**
-    1. Synology DiskStation NAS - Our Synology EasyScript will fully set up any Synology DiskStation NAS.
-    2. Other Linux based NAS - Our Linux NAS EasyScript should run on any Linux Debian NAS and maybe other Linux flavours.
-This script will fully set up a NAS.
-- **Proxmox hosted NAS CT/VM build options**
-For PVE hosts limited by RAM, less than 16GB, we recommended the Ubuntu-based NAS.
-It requires only 512MB RAM on a PVE LXC container.
-    1. OMV NAS (HBA Adapter) - PCIe SATA/NVMe HBA card pass-thru based on OpenMediaVault (Under Development).
-Here a dedicated PCIe SATA/NVMe HBA Adapter Card (i.e LSI 9207-8i) supports all NAS disks.
-All OMV storage disks, including any ZFS Cache SSDs, must be connected to the HBA Adapter Card.
-You cannot co-mingle OMV disks with the PVE hosts mainboard onboard SATA/NVMe devices.
-OMV manages both backend and frontend.
-    2. Ubuntu NAS (PVE SATA/NVMe) - PVE ZFS pool backend, Ubuntu frontend.
-Proxmox manages the ZFS storage pool backend while Ubuntu does the frontend.
-ZFS Raid levels depend on the number of disks installed.
-You also have the option of configuring ZFS cache using SSD drives.
-ZFS cache will provide High-Speed disk I/O.
-    3. Ubuntu NAS (USB disks) - PVE USB disk backend, Ubuntu frontend.
-Here the NAS stores all data on an external USB disk.
-This is for SFF computing hardware such as Intel NUCs.
-Your NAS ZFS storage pool backend is fully managed by the Proxmox host.
+If not our CTs for Sonarr, Radarr, Jellyfin and more will not work.

+<h2>Prerequisites</h2>

 **Network Prerequisites**

 - [x] Layer 2/3 Network Switches
-- [x] Network Gateway is `XXX.XXX.XXX.5` ( *default is 192.168.1.5* )
+- [x] Network Gateway (*default is xxx.xxx.xxx.5*)
-- [x] Network DHCP server is `XXX.XXX.XXX.5` ( *default is 192.168.1.5* )
+- [x] Network DHCP server (*default is xxx.xxx.xxx.5*)
+- [x] Searchdomain server
-- [x] Local Domain is working
+- [x] Local domain is set on all network devices
 - [x] PVE host has internet access

+The network Local Domain or Search domain must be set.
+We recommend only top-level domain (spTLD) names for residential and small networks names because they cannot be resolved across the internet.
+Routers and DNS servers know, in theory, not to forward ARPA requests they do not understand onto the public internet.
+It is best to choose one of our listed names.
+Best use one of the following valid names: local, home.arpa, localdomain or lan only.

 **Optional Prerequisites**